 - Instagram – 19%

 The college website remains the most effective way for a potential student to research colleges, but as you can see Social media is gaining ground.
 Every year this report has been published these numbers continue to grow.
 With the current trends in a few years, social networks will have even more power in attracting students to a particular school.
-This increased usage can prove to be one of the advantages of social media in education and something to not be ignored.
+This increased usage can prove to be one of the advantages of social media in education and something not to be ignored.

 This applies in particular to community colleges and other educational institutions where a significant percentage of students will come from the local area.
 With Facebook’s local advertising features, it is very easy for a college to put their message in front of this audience.
 If your college is not dedicating resources to building up an extensive social network in these channels, then you may continue to have lackluster results.